jdmonin/JSettlers2/doc/Readme.developer.md

 See `src/test/java/soctest/server/TestRecorder.java` and
 `src/extraTest/java/soctest/server/TestActionsMessages.java`.
-Those classes also show how you can start up a SOCServer and non-GUI clients and connect and control them as needed.
+Those classes also show how you can start up a SOCServer and non-GUI clients and connect and control them as needed, including loading saved game artifacts.

 The experimental `v3` branch replaces the homegrown SOCMessage protocol with Protobuf, optionally encapsulated in JSON over HTTP.
 Proof-of-concept bots